nrschlies/Projects/README.md

 # Projects

-A collection of projects I've embarked upon:
+A collection of projects I've worked on:

 - **Encryption Algorithms**:
-    - **Description**: An ambitious endeavor into the realm of cryptography, crafting a myriad of encryption algorithms purely using built-in C methods.
+    - **Description**: An ambitious endeavor into  cryptography, developing the following algorithms using built-in C methods.
         - Files:
             - 3des.c
             - CaesarCipher.c